adarshpanda0418-hue/student-performance-dashboard/README.md

 Shows a simple graph for grade distribution

-Tech used
+🛠️ Tech Used

-Python

-Pandas

-Matplotlib
+-Python

+-Pandas

+-Matplotlib

 How to run

+## ▶️ How to Run

 pip install pandas matplotlib

 python student_dashboard.py

 What I learned

-Basics of Pandas and DataFrames
+-Basics of Pandas and DataFrames

 How to work with data in Python

-Creating simple graphs
+-Creating simple graphs

-Uploading a project on GitHub
+-Uploading a project on GitHub

 Challenges

-At first I didn’t understand how to apply a function to a column in Pandas, but after trying a few times I got it using .apply().
+-At first I didn’t understand how to apply a function to a column in Pandas, but after trying a few times I got it using .apply().

 Future improvements

-Use a CSV file instead of hardcoded data
+-Use a CSV file instead of hardcoded data
-Add more graphs
+-Add more graphs
-Maybe convert this into a small app
+-Maybe convert this into a small app

 Author